MESA Advocacy Resource Center

 The Middle East Studies Association (MESA) is a non-profit association that fosters the study of the Middle East, promotes high standards of scholarship and teaching, and encourages public understanding of the region and its peoples through programs, publications and services that enhance education, further intellectual exchange, recognize professional distinction, and defend academic freedom in accordance with its status as a 501(c)(3) scientific, educational, literary, and charitable organization.

-The Middle East Studies Association’s 58th annual meeting will be held virtually from November 11-15, 2024.
+The Middle East Studies Association’s 59th annual meeting will be held in Washington DC from November 22-25, 2025.

 The Middle East Studies Association (MESA) advocates on behalf of its members on issues that are central to its mission.